saucelabs/sauce-docs/docs/dev/api/insights.md

 ---

-### Get Summary of Test Metrics
+### Get a Summary of Test Metrics

 <details><summary><span className="api get">GET</span> <code>/v1/analytics/insights/test-metrics</code></summary>
 <p/>

-Returns an aggregate of metric values for runs of a specified test during the specified time period.
+Return an aggregate of metric values for runs of a specified test during the specified period.

 #### Parameters